PingOne Advanced Identity Cloud

 Custom relationships

 The Advanced Identity Cloud schema supports custom relationships.
 Custom relationship properties allow you to define custom relationships between managed objects.
 For example, you could model a parent-child relationship by creating the custom_Parents and custom_Children properties and configuring them as one-way one-to-many relationships.
-For more information, refer to Manage custom relationship properties.
+Learn more in Manage custom relationship properties.

 Copyright © 2010-2024 ForgeRock, all rights reserved.